Grace Schulman: Biography

-Editor of The Poems of Marianne Moore (Viking Penguin 2003), from 1972 to 2006 Schulman served as Poetry Editor of The Nation, where she published poems by Octavio Paz, W. S. Merwin, and May Swenson, and from 1973 to 1985 as director of the Poetry Center, 92nd Street Y, where she founded a contest then called "Discovery—The Nation."
+From 1972 to 2006 Schulman served as Poetry Editor of The Nation and from 1973 to 1985 as director of the Poetry Center, 92nd Street Y, where she founded a contest then called "Discovery—The Nation."

-Personal life

-She married a scientist, Jerome L. Schulman, M. D., in 1959.
-The marriage lasted 57 years, until his death in 2016.
-She lives in New York City and East Hampton.
+She is Distinguished Professor of English at Baruch College, City University of New York (CUNY), and has taught poetry writing at Princeton University, Columbia University, Wesleyan University, Bennington College, and Warren Wilson College.